Showmick119/Neural-Network-Single-Layer-Perceptron/README.md

 ---

-## 👨‍💻 Author
+## 👨‍💻 Author and Motivation

 **Showmick Das**
-Computer Engineering @ Georgia Tech
-This project was developed to explore the intersection of foundational machine learning and Object Oriented Principles in Java.
+- This project was developed to explore the intersection of foundational machine learning and Object Oriented Principles in Java.